Dolunay Soysert: Life and career

 After returning to Turkey she appeared in various stage and television productions.
 Notably, she appeared in the series Sultan Makamı (2003) and Omuz Omuza (2004).
 She portrayed the character of Derya in Bir İstanbul Masalı and played the role of Leyla in Bebeğim (2006).
 In the movie Mavi Gözlü Dev, which tells the life of Nâzım Hikmet, Soysert portrayed the famous poet's wife Piraye.
 In an adaptation of Insignificance which was staged at Dostlar Theatre, Soysert portrayed Marilyn Monroe.
 She also had the leading role of Ayşe in the operetta Ayşe, which went on stage at Gülriz Sururi-Engin Cezzar Theatre.
 For her role in Insignificance, Soysert won the Most Successful Actress award at the 9th Afife Theatre Awards.

 In 2006, together with some of the Istanbul City Theatres artists, including Bahtiyar Engin, Yıldıray Şahinler, Levent Üzümcü and Kemal Kocatürk, Soysert founded the Istanbul Folk Theatre.
 She also took part in the community's first stage adaptation, Can Tarlası In 2006, she married actor Sinan Tuzcu.
 The couple divorced in 2016.
 In 2008, Soysert had a role in Sürmanşet, which was written by Tuzcu and staged by the Istanbul Folk Theatre and Beşiktaş Cultural Center.
-For her role in this play, she received a noination for the Most Successful Actress award at the 13th Afife Theatre Awards.
+For her role in this play, she received a nomination for the Most Successful Actress award at the 13th Afife Theatre Awards.

 In 2011, Soysert received her master's degree in advanced acting from Kadir Has University.
 She continued her television career by appearing in the series Benim Annem Bir Melek, Adanalı, Başrolde Aşk (2011), Muhteşem Yüzyıl (2014), and Urfalıyam Ezelden (2014).
 She also had roles in the movies Orada (2009), Veda (2010), Ölümden Kalma (2012), and Yarım Kalan Mucize (2012).
 Besides acting, Soysert also worked as an acting coach and did commercial voiceovers.
 She has continued her career on stage and in 2010 had a role in the play Cam which was staged by Theatre Gaga and Aysa Production Theatre, followed by Contradictions in 2015 which was staged by Craft Theatre, and the one-woman show Kul in 2018 which was an adaptation of Seray Şahiner's novel.